President & COO

 Ken began his career in the airline industry in 1980 as a mechanic at SkyWest Airlines, working his way up to positions as a Maintenance controller and Maintenance inspector before becoming the director of Maintenance in 1996.
 In that role, he was directly involved in strategic and tactical planning efforts that elevated SkyWest Airlines’ overall reliability to be among the best in the industry.

-Ken is a devoted husband, proud father of four and a doting grandfather of four.
+Ken is a devoted husband, proud father of four and a doting grandfather of five.

 Vice President – People Resources